[−]Struct gio::File

 This is useful if the commandline argument was given in a context other than the invocation of the current process.

-See also ApplicationCommandLineExt::create_file_for_arg
+See also ApplicationCommandLineExt::create_file_for_arg.

 arg